Tree Preservation Order

 (you will need to create an account if you don't already have one)

-- By post: Send a letter addressed to the Planning Service, Council Offices, Ffordd y Cob, Pwllheli, Gwynedd.
+- By post: Planning Service, Council Offices, Ffordd y Cob, Pwllheli, Gwynedd.
 LL53 5AA

 Informing us about unauthorised work on a tree protected by TPO